Nvidia PureVideo: The second generation PureVideo HD

-Starting with the G84/G86 GPUs (Tesla (microarchitecture)) (sold as the GeForce 8400/8500/8600 series), Nvidia substantially re-designed the H.264 decoding block inside its GPUs.
+Starting with the G84/G86 GPUs (Tesla, sold as the GeForce 8400/8500/8600 series), Nvidia substantially re-designed the H.264 decoding block inside its GPUs.
 The second generation PureVideo HD added a dedicated bitstream processor (BSP) and enhanced video processor, which enabled the GPU to completely offload the H.264-decoding pipeline.
 VC-1 acceleration was also improved, with PureVideo HD now able to offload more of VC-1-decoding pipeline's backend (inverse discrete cosine transform (iDCT) and motion compensation stages).
 The frontend (bitstream) pipeline is still decoded by the host CPU.

 The second generation PureVideo HD enabled mainstream PCs to play HD DVD and Blu-ray movies, as the majority of the processing-intensive video-decoding was now offloaded to the GPU.

 The second generation PureVideo HD is sometimes called "PureVideo HD 2" or VP2, although this is not an official Nvidia designation.
 It corresponds to Nvidia Feature Set A (or "VDPAU Feature Set A").

 This is the earliest generation that Adobe Flash Player supports for hardware acceleration of H.264 video on Windows.